vikash5529/sdk/README.md

 - `network_changed`: Emitted when network changes
 - `chain_added`: Emitted when custom chain is added
 - `chain_removed`: Emitted when custom chain is removed

+## Troubleshooting

+### Common Issues

+1. **Build fails**
+   - Ensure all dependencies are installed: `npm install`
+   - Check for TypeScript errors
+   - Verify workspace configuration

+2. **Development server won't start**
+   - Make sure the build completed successfully
+   - Check if port 3000 is available
+   - Verify all required packages are built

+3. **Plugin not working**
+   - Ensure the plugin is properly registered in the SDK config
+   - Check if the plugin's chain type matches the network configuration
+   - Verify the plugin's dependencies are installed

 ## Contributing